hapijs/accept/README.md

 ### `language(languageHeader, [preferences])`

 Given a string of acceptable languages from a HTTP request Accept-Language header, and an optional array of language preferences, it will return a string indicating the best language that can be used in the HTTP response.
 It respects the [q weightings](#weightings) of the languages in the header, returning the matched preference with the highest weighting.
+The case of the preference does not have to match the case of the option in the header.

 ```
+var language = Accept.language("en;q=0.7, en-GB;q=0.8"); // language === "en-GB"

+// the case of the preference "en-gb" does not match the case of the header option "en-GB"
-var languages = Accept.languages("da, en;q=0.7, en-gb;q=0.8"); // languages === ["da", "en-gb", "en"]
+var language = Accept.language("en;q=0.7, en-GB;q=0.8", ["en-gb"]); // language === "en-GB"
 ```

 ### `languages(languageHeader)`